CederGroupHub/smol/docs/src/getting_started.rst

     save_work("CuAu_ce_mc.json", wrangler, expansion, ensemble, sampler.samples)

-.. code-links:: python
+#.. code-links:: python
-.. code-links:: clear
+#.. code-links:: clear

-For more detailed examples on how to use **smol** have a look at the :ref:`examples`.
+For more detailed examples on how to use **smol** have a look at docs/src/notebooks.